aiai97/random_notes/README.md

 Hopefully,when I am boring,I will be doing leetcode and system design every day.
 If I am not that smart,I can learn coding again and again.
 But I cannot change bf maybe just because he is handsome.
+All I know was enchanted to meet you.